microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 Then select the `devenv` remote container.

-This will open a 2nd window of VSCode which will be attached to the Docker container.
+This will open a 2nd window of VSCode which will be attached to the running Docker container.

 This is the VSCode window we will use for the duration of the training.